All images used in this website, including all the blogs

 Reunion Island is a popular tourist destination known for being intense and unforgettable.
 It uniquely blends natural and urban environments, including mountains, lagoons, volcanoes, forests, and cities.
 Visitors to this paradise come back repeatedly because there is always something new to discover.
-For instance, in winter, one can see whales and their babies or enjoy the guava trees, whereas summer is perfect for canyoning and rafting in the Porpoise River.
+One can see whales and their babies or enjoy the guava trees in winter, whereas summer is perfect for canyoning and rafting in the Porpoise River.
 Additionally, the island is home to the Piton de la Fournaise volcano, which can erupt unexpectedly.
 And what better way to spend New Year's Eve than on the sandy beaches of Reunion Island, where the temperature is around 30°C, and the party is in full swing on the other side of the world.

 Reunion's Colourful Nature